Mark Fuhrman: Radio and television commentary

-Fuhrman is a forensic and crime scene expert for Fox News, and he has been a frequent guest of Fox commentator Sean Hannity.
-He was also the host of the Mark Fuhrman Show on KGA-AM in Spokane.
-The show covered local and national topics and included guest callers.
-The show ended after the sale of the station by Citadel Broadcasting Corp. of Las Vegas to Mapleton Communications, LLC, of Monterey, California.
+Fuhrman was a forensic and crime scene expert for Fox News, and he was a frequent guest of Fox commentator Sean Hannity.

+Fuhrman began his radio career in Spokane, in January 1998, co-hosting the program, "All About Crime", with local veteran radio host Mike Fitzsimmons on KXLY-AM.
+Later, in 2001, he began solo hosting the twice a week show.
+When that show was cancelled in 2004, he moved over to host the "Mark Fuhrman Show" on KGA-AM in Spokane.
+The shows at both stations covered local and national topics and included guest callers.
+The KGA show ended after the sale of the station by Citadel Broadcasting Corp. of Las Vegas to Mapleton Communications, LLC, of Monterey, California.

-Personal life
+Personal life and death

+Fuhrman was married to Barbara Koop, Janet Sosbee, and Caroline Lody at different times between 1973 and 2000, with each marriage ending in divorce.
+At the time of his death, he was married to Kelly Fuhrman.
+He had a daughter, Haley, with Caroline and a son with Kelly.

-Fuhrman has been married three times.
-He was a collector of various war memorabilia and medals.
+Fuhrman was a collector of various war memorabilia and medals.
+His collection of German and Nazi-era medals, which received widespread public attention during the O. J. Simpson murder trial, was used by the defense as proof that Fuhrman held white supremacist views.

+Fuhrman died from an aggressive form of throat cancer in Kootenai County, Idaho, on May 12, 2026, at the age of 74.
+His death was announced on May 18 with the Kootenai County Coroner Office confirming his date of death.

 In popular culture

-In Murder in Greenwich, Fuhrman is portrayed by Christopher Meloni.
-In American Crime Story: The People v.
-O. J. Simpson, Fuhrman is portrayed by Steven Pasquale.
-He was portrayed by Alexander Man in Joshua Newton's film Nicole & O.J..
-In Captain America: Civil War, he is mentioned by character Sam Wilson.
+In Murder in Greenwich (2002), Fuhrman is portrayed by Christopher Meloni.
 In It's Always Sunny in Philadelphia he is described as a "hero cop" by Frank Reynolds, a character who frequently exhibits racist tendencies.
+In The People v.
+O. J. Simpson: American Crime Story, Fuhrman is portrayed by Steven Pasquale.
+He was portrayed by Alexander Man in Joshua Newton's film Nicole & O.J.
+In the Marvel Cinematic Universe (MCU) film Captain America: Civil War, he is mentioned by character Sam Wilson.